Ooh-LaLa/Events/README.md

 - Add a user rating based on desirability of attending event
 - Mobile responsive design
 - Add API to link images to event's website
+- Ensure in the deleteLocation controller that no other user can edit or delete location